 XML column is a different approach than XML collection.
 XML column is an XML enabled database that contains intact XML documents.
 Those XML documents are stored in a certain table that has a column of one of these three types: XMLCLOB, XMLVARCHAR, XMLFile.
 That column has to be enabled and associated with a DAD file.
-In the DAD file there can be a reference to a DTD file for validating the incoming XML documents (XML documents that c:\dxx\dtd on all the machines that have the DB2 XML extender installed.
+In the DAD file there can be a reference to a DTD file for validating any inserted XML documents (XML documents that we insert to the database), and rules for creating side tables5 and storing XML data in them.
+The DTD file must have been registered in the DTD_REF table that is created when a database is being enabled for XML.